awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 The following settings apply to any S3 command in the `s3` or `s3api` namespaces\.

 addressing\_style
 Specifies which addressing style to use\.
-This controls if the bucket name is in the hostname or part of the URL\.
-Value values are: `path`, `virtual`, and `auto`\.
+This controls whether the bucket name is in the hostname or is part of the URL\.
+Valid values are: `path`, `virtual`, and `auto`\.
 The default value is `auto`\.
 There are two styles of constructing an S3 endpoint\.
 The first is called `virtual` and includes the bucket name as part of the hostname\.
 For example: `https://bucketname.s3.amazonaws.com`\.
-Alternatively, with the `path` style, you treat the bucket name as if it was a path in the URI\.
-For example: `https://s3.amazonaws.com/bucketname`\.
+Alternatively, with the `path` style, you treat the bucket name as if it is a path in the URI; for example, `https://s3.amazonaws.com/bucketname`\.
 The default value in the CLI is to use `auto`, which attempts to use the `virtual` style where it can, but will fall back to `path` style when required\.
 For example, if your bucket name is not DNS compatible, the bucket name cannot be part of the hostname and must be in the path\.
 With `auto`, the CLI will detect this condition and automatically switch to `path` style for you\.
-If you set the addressing style to `path`, you must then ensure that the AWS Region you configured in the AWS CLI matches the region of your bucket\.
+If you set the addressing style to `path`, you must then ensure that the AWS Region you configured in the AWS CLI matches the Region of your bucket\.

-payload\_sigining\_enabled
+payload\_signing\_enabled
 Specifies whether to SHA256 sign sigv4 payloads\.
-By default, this is disabled for streaming uploads \(`UploadPart` and `PutObject`\) when using https\.
+By default, this is disabled for streaming uploads \(`UploadPart` and `PutObject`\) when using HTTPS\.
 By default, this is set to `false` for streaming uploads \(`UploadPart` and `PutObject`\), but only if a `ContentMD5` is present \(it is generated by default\) and the endpoint uses HTTPS\.
 If set to true, S3 requests receive additional content validation in the form of a SHA256 checksum which is calculated for you and included in the request signature\.
 If set to false, the checksum isn't calculated\.
 Disabling this can be useful to reduce the performance overhead created by the checksum calculation\.

 use\_dualstack\_endpoint
 Use the Amazon S3 dual IPv4 / IPv6 endpoint for all `s3` and `s3api` commands\.
 The default value is false\.
 This is mutually exclusive with the `use_accelerate_endpoint` setting\.
-If set to true, the CLI directs all Amazon S3 requests to the dual IPv4 / IPv6 endpoint for the configured region\.
+If set to true, the AWS CLI directs all Amazon S3 requests to the dual IPv4 / IPv6 endpoint for the configured Region\.

 use\_accelerate\_endpoint
 Use the Amazon S3 Accelerate endpoint for all `s3` and `s3api` commands\.
 The default value is false\.
 This is mutually exclusive with the `use_dualstack_endpoint` setting\.
-If set to true, the CLI directs all Amazon S3 requests to the S3 Accelerate endpoint at `s3-accelerate.amazonaws.com`\.
-To use this endpoint, you must enable your bucket to use S3 Accelerate\.
+If set to true, the AWS CLI directs all Amazon S3 requests to the `S3 Accelerate` endpoint at `s3-accelerate.amazonaws.com`\.
+To use this endpoint, you must enable your bucket to use `S3 Accelerate`\.
 All requests are sent using the virtual style of bucket addressing: `my-bucket.s3-accelerate.amazonaws.com`\.
-Any `ListBuckets`, `CreateBucket`, and `DeleteBucket `requests aren't sent to the Accelerate endpoint as that endpoint doesn't support those operations\.
+Any `ListBuckets`, `CreateBucket`, and `DeleteBucket `requests aren't sent to the S3 Accelerate endpoint as that endpoint doesn't support those operations\.
 This behavior can also be set if the `--endpoint-url` parameter is set to `https://s3-accelerate.amazonaws.com` or `http://s3-accelerate.amazonaws.com` for any `s3` or `s3api` command\.

-The following settings apply only to commands in the `s3` namespace command set:
+The following settings apply only to commands in the `s3` namespace command set\.

 max\_bandwidth
 Specifies the maximum bandwidth that can be consumed for uploading and downloading data to and from Amazon S3\.
 The default is no limit\.
-This limits the maximum bandwidth that the S3 commands can use to transfer data to and from S3\.
+This limits the maximum bandwidth that the S3 commands can use to transfer data to and from Amazon S3\.
 This value applies to only uploads and downloads; it doesn't apply to copies or deletes\.
 The value is expressed as bytes per second\.
 The value can be specified as:
 + An integer\.
 For example, `1048576` sets the maximum bandwidth usage to 1 megabyte per second\.
 + An integer followed by a rate suffix\.
 You can specify rate suffixes using: `KB/s`, `MB/s`, or `GB/s`\.
-For example: `300KB/s`, `10MB/s`\.
+For example, `300KB/s`, `10MB/s`\.
 In general, we recommend that you first try to lower bandwidth consumption by lowering `max_concurrent_requests`\.
-If that doesn't adequate limit bandwidth consumption to the desired rate, then you can use the `max_bandwidth` setting can then be used to further limit bandwidth consumption\.
+If that doesn't adequately limit bandwidth consumption to the desired rate, you can use the `max_bandwidth` setting to further limit bandwidth consumption\.
 This is because `max_concurrent_requests` controls how many threads are currently running\.
-If you instead first lower `max_bandwidth` but leave a high `max_concurrent_requests` setting, it can result in threads having to wait unnecessarily, which can lead to excess resource consumption and connection timeouts\.
+If you instead first lower `max_bandwidth` but leave a high `max_concurrent_requests` setting, it can result in threads having to wait unnecessarily\.
+This can lead to excess resource consumption and connection timeouts\.

 max\_concurrent\_requests
 Specifies the maximum number of concurrent requests\.
 The default value is 10\.
 The `aws s3` transfer commands are multithreaded\.
 At any given time, multiple Amazon S3 requests can be running\.
 For example, when you use the command `aws s3 cp localdir s3://bucket/ --recursive` to upload files to an S3 bucket, the AWS CLI can upload the files `localdir/file1`, `localdir/file2`, and `localdir/file3` in parallel\.
 The setting `max_concurrent_requests` specifies the maximum number of transfer operations that can run at the same time\.
 You might need to change this value for a few reasons:
 + Decreasing this value – On some environments, the default of 10 concurrent requests can overwhelm a system\.
 This can cause connection timeouts or slow the responsiveness of the system\.
 Lowering this value makes the S3 transfer commands less resource intensive\.
 The tradeoff is that S3 transfers can take longer to complete\.
 Lowering this value might be necessary if you use a tool to limit bandwidth\.
 + Increasing this value – In some scenarios, you might want the S3 transfers to complete as quickly as possible, using as much network bandwidth as necessary\.
-In this scenario, the default number of concurrent requests might not be sufficient to utilize all of the available network bandwidth\.
+In this scenario, the default number of concurrent requests might not be sufficient to use all of the available network bandwidth\.
 Increasing this value can improve the time it takes to complete an S3 transfer\.

 max\_queue\_size
 Specifies the maximum number of tasks in the task queue\.
 The default value is 1000\.
-The AWS CLI internally uses a model where it queues up S3 tasks that are then executed by consumers whose numbers are limited by `max_concurrent_requests`\.
+The AWS CLI internally uses a model where it queues up Amazon S3 tasks that are then executed by consumers whose numbers are limited by `max_concurrent_requests`\.
 A task generally maps to a single S3 operation\.
-For example, as task could be a `PutObjectTask`, or a `GetObjectTask`, or an `UploadPartTask`\.
+For example, a task could be a `PutObjectTask`, or a `GetObjectTask`, or an `UploadPartTask`\.
 The rate at which tasks are added to the queue can be much faster than the rate at which consumers finish the tasks\.
 To avoid unbounded growth, the task queue size is capped to a specific size\.
 This setting changes the value of that maximum number\.
 You generally don't need to change this setting\.
 This setting also corresponds to the number of tasks that the CLI is aware of that need to be run\.
 This means that by default the CLI can only see 1000 tasks ahead\.
-Until the S3 command knows the total number of tasks executed, the progress line shows a total of \.\.\.\.
 Increasing this value means that the CLI can more quickly know the total number of tasks needed, assuming that the queuing rate is quicker than the rate of task completion\.
-The tradeoff is that a larger max queue size requires more memory\.
+The tradeoff is that a larger max\_queue\_size requires more memory\.

 multipart\_chunksize
-Specifies the chunk size that the CLI uses for multipart transfers of individual files\.
-The default value is 8MB, with a minimum of 5MB\.
+Specifies the chunk size that the AWS CLI uses for multipart transfers of individual files\.
+The default value is 8 MB, with a minimum of 5 MB\.
 When a file transfer exceeds the `multipart_threshold`, the CLI divides the file into chunks of this size\.
-This value can specified using the same syntax as `multipart_threshold`, either as the number of bytes as an integer, or by using a size and a suffix\.
+This value can be specified using the same syntax as `multipart_threshold`, either as the number of bytes as an integer, or by using a size and a suffix\.

 multipart\_threshold
-Specifies the size threshold the CLI uses for multipart transfers of individual files\.
-The default value is 8MB\.
+Specifies the size threshold the AWS CLI uses for multipart transfers of individual files\.
+The default value is 8 MB\.
 When uploading, downloading, or copying a file, the S3 commands switch to multipart operations if the file exceeds this size\.
 You can specify this value in one of two ways:
 + The file size in bytes\.
 For example, `1048576`\.
 + The file size with a size suffix\.
 You can use `KB`, `MB`, `GB`, or `TB`\.
 For example: `10MB`, `1GB`\.
 **Note**
 S3 can impose constraints on valid values that can be used for multipart operations\.
 For more information, see the [S3 Multipart Upload documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) in the *Amazon Simple Storage Service Developer Guide*\.

-These settings are all set under a top level `s3` key in the `config` file, as shown in the following example for the `development` profile:
+These settings are all set under a top\-level `s3` key in the `config` file, as shown in the following example for the `development` profile\.

 ```
 [profile development]